OXID-eSales/oxideshop-user-documentation/releases/releases-70/oxid-eshop-710.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. todo: #06
-.. todo: #DK/HR: What is the practical consequence of the classes being deprecated?
+.. todo: #DK/HR: Wenn in Module benutzt Testen nötig: What is the practical consequence of the classes being deprecated?
 Does the developer have to ensure that he no longer uses them? -- Are there ne/better Alternatives to use?
 .. todo: Info: DK: will be removed as of 8.0, as of 7.1 only deprecated: mark them as such

-Wir haben die folgenden als veraltet markierten Konsolenklassen aus dem internen Namensraum entfernt:
+.. todo: Folgende sind als veraltet markiert, werden in in näch.
+Major Release entfernt en Konsolenklassen aus dem internen Namensraum entfernt:

 * Executor
 * ExecutorInterface